 - If it is safe to do so, enter the water for an unforgettable close-up encounter (no diving experience is necessary);

 - Collect data on humpback whale behaviour, movement patterns, habitat use and pod structures;

-- Learn how to photographically identify individual whales to create a database which is updated annually;
+- Learn how to photographically identify individual whales to add to the Mozambique Whale Database;

 - Learn about humpback whale behaviour, ecology, anatomy, and life history;